diezcami/arctic-fox-theme/_posts/2020-04-17-homelab-update-proxmox.md

 root@storage:/#
 ```

+You can get the container ID either from the proxmox web GUI, or from `pct list`.

 ## Setting Up Time Machine Backups

 Lots of guides online seem outdated on enabling time machine on linux.
 Since [Samba 4.8](https://github.com/samba-team/samba/pull/64) we've been able to advertise sambda shares as time capsules - and it's very easy!